moritzheiber/laptop-provisioning/README.md

 # Laptop Provisioning

-This is a set of Ansible roles/tasks to configure my Ubuntu-based laptop (currently Yakkety Yak).
+This is a set of Ansible roles/tasks to configure my Ubuntu-based laptop (currently Ubuntu Zesty Zapus).

 It's fairly simple, nothing really fancy going on.
 I didn't want to invest much time in it, most of this has been created in roughly 2 hours.
-Should you have questions/concerns/ideas for improvements just send me a message, hit me up on Twitter or submit a PR.
+Should you have questions/concerns/ideas for improvements just send me a message, hit me up on [Mastodon](https://mastodon.social/moritzheiber) or submit a PR.
 Thanks!

 ## Prerequisites

 - Python 2.x

+_Note: Ansible does work with Python 3.x, both I haven't tested these roles extensively with it._

 For testing: